cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 .. code:: bash

-   pip install cloudmesh-storage # not yest supported
+   pip install cloudmesh-storage # not yet supported

 Please note that the storage bundle also includes `cloudmesh-cloud` .Additional packages include but are not yet released: